homophonic/homophonic.github.io/content/posts/classical_guitar_is_hard.md

 Genres like rock, folk, and pop might have more rewarding early milestones, and you might be able to participate more with family and friends early on.
-The experience may be rewarding with fewer techincal skills, and you can always expand your technical skills later.
+The experience may be rewarding with fewer technical skills, and you can always expand your technical skills later.

 If you are undecided now, classical guitar will still be there for you later.